 That said, it is also true that this is not a simple issue.

 The more complicated explanation, then, is that flexibility presents on a spectrum.
 Not all hyper-flexibility is EDS.
-There are actually six major subtypes of this disease.
+There are actually now thirteen major subtypes of this disease.
 Diagnosis can be challenging and is determined by criteria set forth that comply with a list of symptoms known as the Beighton Scale.
 Generally, it is a geneticist who will diagnose the condition (as you see here).

 Ehlers-Danlos syndrome of the hypermobility type corresponds with what is known as joint hypermobility syndrome (JHS/EDS-HT).
 Though not routinely diagnosed as such unless there are problems, JHS/EDS-HT is probably the most common heritable connective tissue disorder.
 Review of medical literature demonstrates that the terms can be used interchangeably, though Ehlers-Danlos syndrome (EDS) tends to be reserved for patterns that are markedly severe and even potentially fatal.
 At its most extreme, EDS affects a constellation of body functions.
 Symptoms include but are not limited to: dermal fragility or excess softness, rupture of internal organs or vessels, and/or notable joint hypermobility.
 The syndrome is also aligned with a greater tendency towards anxiety disorder, migraine, decreased quality of life, and potential early morbidity.